 Riordan delivers a path to success for all learners.

-Archbishop Riordan High School is committed to 21st century learning—leading curricular innovation, embracing Common Core standards, and exploring alternative instruction and assessment.
+Archbishop Riordan High School is committed to 21st century learning that includes leading curricular innovation and exploring alternative instruction and assessment.
 Our dedicated, knowledgeable, and compassionate faculty meets our students where they are, supporting them to individual excellence.

 At Riordan’s core is a rigorous academic program, which prepares all students to be college ready.
-Though a diversity of learning styles exists, with the right motivation and support, every young man has the tools to be successful in the next phase of their education.
+Though a diversity of learning styles exists, with the right motivation and support, every student has the tools to be successful in the next phase of their education.

 Students can receive multiple levels of support from the school community.
 This includes dedicated office hours with faculty, peer tutoring opportunities, and general encouragement to seek the academic help they need.